What do the following have in common?

 Without your interest, the “offer” is just another annoying, time-wasting, badly targeted sales pitch.

-How to make your marketing unmissable
+Making your marketing unmissable

 Firstly, make sure you only market to people who want what you’re offering.